bastelfreak/cfgmgmtcamp2023/README.md

-# Why Open Source brings more value to business?
+# Why Open Source brings more value to businesses?

 ## Or why you should publish your Puppet modules